Colombian ex-soldier killed in Haiti was hired as bodyguard, sister says

 Colombian officials acknowledge former soldiers are often recruited to work as mercenaries in other countries.

-The South American country's nearly 60 years of conflict have provided a prolific training ground for soldiers.
+The South American country's nearly 60 years of conflict have provided a prolific training ground for soldiers here.
 Many retire as early as in their 40s.

 Colombian police have declined to specify who hired the men, saying the matter remains under investigation.